 Ferndene was designed with the involvement of service users, their carers and children from the local community.
 Design features enable the integration of internal and external space using a woodland theme.
 The ethos of Ferndene is to offer a calm and therapeutic environment, ensuring young people experience an ordinary routine during their stay by separating living and educational space.

-Ferndene has 40 beds in four different units:
+Ferndene has 27 beds in three different units:

-- Fraser: a twelve-bed unit providing comprehensive assessment and treatment for patients aged from 12-18 years) with mental health and developmental needs and mild to moderate learning disability.
+- Fraser: a ten bed unit providing comprehensive assessment and treatment for patients aged from 13-18 years) with mental health and developmental needs and mild to moderate learning disability.

-- Stephenson: an eight-bed low secure unit providing comprehensive assessment and treatment for patients aged between 14 and 18 years with mild to moderate learning disability and a requirement for high levels of supervision in a safe environment.
+- Stephenson: a seven bed low secure unit providing comprehensive assessment and treatment for patients aged between 14 and 18 years with mild to moderate learning disability and a requirement for high levels of supervision in a safe environment.

-- Redburn: a 14-bed unit providing comprehensive assessment and treatment for patients under the age of 18 with early onset psychosis or complex mental health disorders.
+- Redburn: a ten bed unit providing comprehensive assessment and treatment for patients under the age of 18 with early onset psychosis or complex mental health disorders.

 All the young people have their own bedroom, most of which have en-suite facilities.
 In addition, there is a wide range of therapy, educational, social and recreational facilities.
 Ferndene also has a flat for visiting families and office accommodation for staff.